Meet our Advanced Academics Resource Teacher and learn about AAP

 Fairfax County Public Schools (FCPS) offers a continuum of advanced academic services for all students in grades K-12.
 Learning opportunities are designed to meet the unique learning profile of each advanced learner through a continuum of services designed to focus and engage the student in challenging learning experiences that develop higher-level thinking through enrichment, acceleration, and extensions of the Program of Studies (POS).
 Classroom teachers, administrators, and Advanced Academic Resource Teacher (AART) collaborate to deliver the various levels of service.

-The AART at Fairhill, Amanda Arman @email, coordinates the screening and identification of students for advanced academic services, collaborates with teachers to provide differentiated instruction, and provides direct school-based services for identified students.
+The AART at Fairhill, Erica Campbell @email, coordinates the screening and identification of students for advanced academic services, collaborates with teachers to provide differentiated instruction, and provides direct school-based services for identified students.
 The AART can explain how the program works and answer specific questions about screening procedures and the delivery of services at your local school.
 The AART serves all children at the school by providing model lessons in Critical and Creative Thinking and working with the classroom teachers to extend and enrich the Program of Studies (POS).

 The Advanced Academic Resource Teacher and classroom teachers teach nine higher order thinking strategies (Level I) across all subject areas and grade levels.
 The strategies are embedded in lessons that incorporate 21st Century thinking skills, as well as Portrait of a Graduate tenets, to extend and enrich the Program of Studies (POS) for all learners.
 Student responses to the lessons are also used to collect evidence of advanced academic potential in order to ensure equity and increase access to Advanced Academic Programs.